projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 # rpm-ostree install kubernetes-kubeadm ethtool ebtables
 ```

-After installing, you either have to reboot (using `systemctl reboot` or by tacking an `-r` onto the end of the install command above) or you can apply the changes using the experimental command `rpm-ostree ex livefs`.
+After installing, you either have to reboot (using `systemctl reboot` or by tacking an `-r` onto the end of the install command above) or you can skip the reboot and apply the changes using the experimental command `rpm-ostree ex livefs`.

 In order for kubeadm to work with SELinux in enforcing mode, you'll need to [for now](https://github.com/kubernetes/kubeadm/issues/279) create the following directory and set its SELinux context as follows: